Department of Canadian Heritage: Department

 In addition to coordinating with the organizations in its portfolio, the department also partners with provincial and territorial governments to organize and oversee visits from the King of Canada and other members of the royal family.

 Structure

-Canadian Heritage is administered by the Deputy Minister, currently Hélène Laurendeau, who is appointed by the Governor in Council.
-The Deputy Minister is accompanied by an Associate Deputy Minister (currently Isabelle Mondou) and a Deputy Minister of Diversity and Inclusion and Youth and Senior Associate Deputy Minister (currently Gina Wilson).
+Canadian Heritage is administered by the Deputy Minister, currently Francis Bilodeau, who is appointed by the Governor in Council.
+The Deputy Minister is accompanied by an Associate Deputy Minister and a Deputy Minister of Diversity and Inclusion and Youth and Senior Associate Deputy Minister.

-Activities at the department are overseen by several senior officials, and reports directly to the Minister of Canadian Heritage, who is currently Steven Guilbeault.
+Activities at the department are overseen by several senior officials, and reports directly to the Minister of Canadian Heritage, who is currently Marc Miller.
 Activities related to official languages report to the Minister of Economic Development and Official Languages, currently held by Mélanie Joly; and diversity, inclusion and youth activities report to the Minister of Diversity, Inclusion and Youth, who is currently Bardish Chagger.

 The department is divided into five different areas that each have their own Assistant Deputy Minister: